 All of this also leaves Patty Mills as an afterthought.
 He might not even be worth owning in 30-deep leagues by the end of the calendar year.

-The frontcourt is a lot more predictable and open.
-Marco Belinelli will likely play a lot of SF on this roster.
-He will be joined in that spot by Rudy Day and DeMarre Carroll, both of whom can – and will – also slide to the PF spot at times.
-Their value was locked into place when Marcus Morris reneged on his commitment and spurned the team to join a less competitive one, where he’ll play less minutes for less guaranteed overall money.
-That was an odd decision in my opinion.
+The frontcourt is a little more predictable.
+Rudy Gay and DeMarre Carroll, both of whom can – and will – also slide to the PF spot at times will probably play behind DeRozan and Aldridge.
+Their value (or lack thereof) was locked into place when Marcus Morris reneged on his commitment and spurned the team to join a less competitive one, where he’ll play less minutes for less guaranteed overall money.
+But playing similar backup positions does not fair well for their fantasy values.
+Basically, the necessity to find playing time for White, Murray, DeRozan, and at least one or two of Belinelli, Forbes, Walker, and Mills forces everyone to slide down in position… and value.

 As the only competent players on this team who can play Center, Lamarcus Aldridge and Jakob Poeltl should see a lot of run.
 Aldridge has been on record stating he doesn’t enjoy banging down low and would rather play PF, but this roster might not allow him to do so.
 The 23-year old Poeltl should be a reliable deep-league option in the coming season, and even has the potential to work his way into standard league lineups.
 I’m buying reasonable shares of him wherever I can.